 Like skin, eyes get sunburned from direct exposure to harmful UV rays.
 To keep your eyes safe, the biggest thing is to wear a wide-brimmed hat or sunglasses while you’re out in the sun.

-Dr. Celina Ruiz & Gould Vision specialize in the treatment of dry eyes and other eye diseases.
+Gould Vision specializes in the treatment of dry eyes and other eye diseases.
 Gould Vision has provided quality eye care to thousands of patients.
 With the persistence of our founder and head optometrist, Dr. Adina Gould, our state-of-the-art Miami Beach facility was completed in August 2009.
 Our centrally-located office also serves the nearby areas of Surfside, Bay Harbor Islands, and South Beach, Florida.